The Evolution of Team Teaching - Strategies for Individualizing Learning

-Provide Educator Professional Development: Wiggins teachers participated in the professional development programs offered through Colorado Empowered Learning.
+Provide Educator Professional Development: Wiggins teachers participated in the professional development programs offered through Colorado Empowered Learning and delivered by iLearn Collaborative.
 These introduced them to a variety of additional techniques for individualizing learning, and in particular, strategies for blending team teaching with digital components.

 Explore Digital Integration: Once team teaching had been established and teachers had been trained, Wiggins started exploring the use of small group instruction, opportunities for one-on-one support, and then various digital modalities such as Khan Academy, blogs, and stations that include digital options.

 Identify Technology Point Solutions for Specific Needs: Wiggins needed support for its new science teachers in adopting the next generation science standards.
 It found that using Discovery Education provided this support, and the program proved to be decent for one-on-one instruction as well.
 Some students are really thriving with this resource, rapidly moving through all available content.

 Take Over Professional Development: Wiggins had one of its teachers certified in Blended Learning through Colorado Empowered Learning by participating in a six-course series delivered by iLearn Collaborative.
 That teacher now trains the rest of Wiggins staff, ensuring the context of Wiggins team teaching strategic vision is fully embedded in the training on where digital components fit in.